 They might find that the only reason the charges were dropped is that the relative decided against pursuing them.
 That could be a red flag that the job candidate might put residents at risk, so it could be an acceptable reason to deny employment.

-To give a short answer to whether or not an arrest without charges shows up on a background check, the answer is yes, it can, but not always.
+To give a short answer to whether or not an arrest without charges shows up on a background check, the answer is yes, it can, but not always, if you were not convicted.
 A court case should provide a disposition which is the outcome of the case.
 If you got arrested, but the case was dropped, for example, then it might show up as dismissed.

 If there is a criminal arrest on your background check, it might show a lot of information, including the date of the arrest, the charges, and the date the court decided the case.
 In a lot of states, a defendant may be able to seal their records whether the prosecution filed charges or not.
 You may have to file a petition with the court and participate in a hearing for this.